 Celebrating Age – The Elder Tree

-Led by Writing East Midlands, the project will be delivered by a consortium which includes Creative People and Places, First Art and Made in Corby, Leicestershire Partnership NHS Trust, and Museums and Development East Midlands, working with non-arts focussed organisations Age UK, Orders of St John Care Trust and University of the Third Age.
+Led by Writing East Midlands, the project will be delivered by a consortium which includes Creative People and Places projects First Art and Made in Corby, Leicestershire Partnership NHS Trust, and Museums and Development East Midlands, working with non-arts focussed organisations Age UK, Orders of St John Care Trust and University of the Third Age.

 As part of WEM’s wider interest in evidencing how literature can make social change, The Elder Tree, will evaluate ‘how participating in creative writing activity affect feelings of social isolation and wellbeing in older people’ and inform our, and our partner’s, future work.

-The Elder Tree is part of the Celebrating Age programme, which is jointly funded by Arts Council England through the National Lottery and the Baring Foundation.
+, which is jointly funded by Arts Council England through the National Lottery and the Baring Foundation.
 It aims to tackle issues of social isolation and wellbeing in older people, encouraging them to join in group activities focused around arts and culture.